-The Archduke in particular had a nose for timely purchases, exploiting the English civil war, for example, to acquire a few masterpieces.
+The Archduke in particular had a nose for timely purchases.
+He exploited the English civil war, for example, to pick up a few masterpieces.

 (While today’s European museums worry about visitor numbers and transport insurance, earlier collectors had other problems.
 Rudolf’s collection, for example suffered at the hands of rampaging Swedes in Prague at the end of the Thirty Years War.)

 Put your feet up (not literally)

 The paintings hang in tall galleries, but more or less at eye level.
 Which makes them easy to view, and the protective rails feature accessible, individual descriptions in both German and English.

-Take a seat on lovely upholstered sofas and contemplate whether Caravaggio’s 1601 The Madonna of the Rosary would fit in your bathroom.
+Take a seat on the lovely upholstered sofas and contemplate whether Caravaggio’s 1601 The Madonna of the Rosary would fit in your bathroom.
 (Probably not…unless you have a very big bathroom).